carterprince/spotify-classification/README.md

 This JSON file is the only actual output required from your code.
 This ensures that for each model we have a consistent, streamlined way to read its performance and to see how each hyperparameter affected its performance.
 This will be immensely useful for writing the final report.

-Use this format for the JSON:
+Use this format for the JSON (these are just example values):

 ```json
 {